heartpunk/dadabass/notes/b_plus_tree.md

 Descriptions
 ------------
 * They grow from the top.
-In other words, when a B+ tree gets full, you add a new root, and split the existing root.
+In other words, when a B+ tree gets full, you add a new root, and split the existing root. *This is why they are self-balancing and all leaves are at the same level*.
 * There are three node types:
   * Root: there's only one, it's at the top.
   * Internal: only used to embody the search structure.